markus-perl/ffmpeg-build-script/README.md

 ## Cuda installation

 CUDA is a parallel computing platform developed by NVIDIA.
-To be able to compile ffmpeg with CUDA support, you first need a compatible NVIDIA GPU.
+To be able to compile ffmpeg with CUDA support, you first need a compatible NVIDIA GPU and the NVIDIA compiler nvcc from the CUDA toolkit.

-- Ubuntu: To install the CUDA toolkit on Ubuntu, run "sudo apt install nvidia-cuda-toolkit"
+- Ubuntu: To install the CUDA toolkit on Ubuntu, run `sudo apt install nvidia-cuda-toolkit`.
+  After compilation, you can `sudo apt install nvidia-cuda-dev && sudo apt remove nvidia-cuda-toolkit`.
+  This removes the compilers but leaves the needed shared library `libnpp`.
 - Other Linux distributions: Once you have the GPU and display driver installed, you can follow the [official instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) or [this blog](https://www.pugetsystems.com/labs/hpc/How-To-Install-CUDA-10-1-on-Ubuntu-19-04-1405/)